top of page

 1. Simplicity

-The best logos are instantly recognizable because they’re simple.
-Think of brands like Nike or Apple—their logos are clean, uncluttered, and easy to recall.
+The best logos are instantly recognizable because they’re extremely minimalist and paired down, clean, uncluttered, and easy to recall.

 Simplicity: